hmcts/et-ccd-definitions-scotland/README.md

 ### Install

-Run `yarn install && yarn setup` to install the dependencies for both this project and the submodule.
+Run `yarn install` to install the dependencies for this project.

 ## ccd-definition-processor